What We Do

 LITERACY refers to the ability to read and write.
 Children who are struggling to learn their letters and the sounds they make, children struggling to read and/or understand what they are reading, and children struggling with writing may have a literacy delay.

 Children with literacy disorders such as dyslexia (difficulty reading) and dysgraphia (difficulty writing) fall into this category as well.
+If you’re interested you can click to learn more about how SLPs can help with literacy.

 It is also possible for a child to have a combination of difficulties!